-An affiliate disclosure alerts users to the presence of affiliate links, which are URLs that link to another business’s products or services.
+It alerts users of the presence of affiliate links on your site, which are URLs that link to another business’s products or services.

-Affiliate Disclosure Requirements
+Affiliate Marketing Disclaimer Requirements

 In addition to the FTC, affiliate programs you participate in may require you to have an affiliate disclosure.

-In order to operate your business website ethically and avoid legal action, you must abide by the FTC guidelines and any applicable affiliate program rules.
+To operate your business website ethically and avoid legal action, you must abide by the FTC guidelines and any applicable affiliate program rules.

-Where to Put Affiliate Disclosures
+Where To Put Affiliate Disclosures

-As per FTC guidelines, affiliate disclosures should be displayed conspicuously and as close to your affiliate links or endorsed product mentions as possible.
+Per FTC guidelines, affiliate disclosures should be displayed conspicuously and as close to your affiliate links or endorsed product mentions as possible.